Logo Voyage

 See

-- 3 Inverlochy Castle.
+• 3 Inverlochy Castle.
 24/7.
 A ruined medieval castle built in the 1270s, and patched up but little altered since.
 It comprises a quadrangular courtyard, 31 m by 27 m, surrounded by a sturdy curtain wall with round towers at each corner.
 The largest, Comyn Tower, was the castle keep.
 The three sides not facing the river were protected by a water-filled ditch, and both entrances were defended by a portcullis.
 The ruins are unstable and fenced off for safety.
 Free.
+Inverlochy Castle (Q17825866) on Wikidata Inverlochy Castle on Wikipedia

 Do

-- Shinty: Fort William play in Mowi National Division, the second tier.
+• Shinty: Fort William were promoted in 2024 and now play in Mowi Premiership, the top tier.
 Their home ground is the sports complex behind the Premier Inn.
-Kilmallie also play in National Division, at Caol Canal Parks.
+Kilmallie play in National Division the second tier, at Caol Canal Parks.
+Lochaber were relegated in 2024 to join them in National Division, playing at Spean Bridge.
 The playing season is April-Oct.

-- 3 Steall Falls are 200 yards above the cable bridge.
+• 3 Steall Falls Steall Waterfall on Wikipedia are 200 yards above the cable bridge.
 An Steall Bàn means "The White Spout" in Gaelic; it's Scotland's second-highest waterfall, with a 120-m (390-ft) drop in three tiers.
 The walk from the car park and back is 4 miles, say 2 hours.
 An alternative route up Ben Nevis branches north from here, and trails south into the Mamores.

 Buy